-Initial Capital Requirements for a Payment Institution range from EUR 25,000 to EUR 125,000 depending on the type of a payment service provided and the initial capital for E-money Institutions is EUR 350,000.
+Initial Capital Requirements for a Payment Institution is EUR 125,000 and the initial capital for E-money Institutions is EUR 350,000.
 For small Payment Institutions, there are no initial capital requirements.

 There is no registration or application fee for Payment Institution and E-money institution license in Ireland.

 The Central Bank will acknowledge the receipt of an application for authorisation/registration submitted by the applicant within 3 working days after receiving the application.

 The Central Bank checks that the application form submitted contains all the key information and documentation required to proceed to the assessment phase.

 Within 10 working days of receipt of the application, the Central Bank will either confirm the application or advise the applicant that the application does not contain sufficient information or documents to proceed to the assessment phase.
 Any following application is considered as a new application, and the application process will commence again.

 The application form and documents are reviewed following the relevant authorisation/registration requirements that determine whether sufficient information has been provided.
 The Central Bank will provide comments based on the review of submitted materials and the response.

 The assessment phase of the application process lasts for 90 working days.
 However, in the event of further and/or subsequent information being sought, this 90-day ‘clock’ is paused by the Central Bank until the information is received from the applicant.

 If the applicant fails to respond to a request from the Central Bank for further and/or subsequent information, after 60 working days the application won’t be further considered by the Central Bank.

 Stage 4 – Notification of Assessment